MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

 ### Don't sync sources

+::: moniker range=">= azure-devops-2019"

-Use this option if you want to skip fetching new commits.
+You may want to skip fetching new commits.
 This option can be useful in cases when you want to:

 * Git init, config, and fetch using your own custom options.